Power Rangers Turbo

-Power Rangers Turbo is a television series and the fifth season of the Power Rangers franchise that aired in 1997.
+Power Rangers Turbo is a television series and the fifth entry of the Power Rangers franchise that aired in 1997.
 The show was prefaced with the franchise's second film, Turbo: A Power Rangers Movie.

 As with its predecessors, Power Rangers Turbo is based on one of the entries of the Super Sentai series; in Turbo's case, the source is the 20th series, Gekisou Sentai Carranger.
-The series introduced a child actor as the new Blue Ranger, thus becoming the sole season so far to feature a pre-teen Ranger, and featured the departure of long-running characters Zordon and Alpha 5; the veteran team of Rangers also departed, with four new characters being introduced as their replacements.
-The fifth season also marked the final regular appearances of Johnny Yong Bosch, Catherine Sutherland, and Steve Cardenas, as well as the last appearance of Nakia Burrise.
+The series introduced a child actor as the new Blue Ranger, thus becoming the sole series so far to feature a pre-teen Ranger, and featured the departure of long-running characters Zordon and Alpha 5; the veteran team of Rangers also departed, with four new characters being introduced as their replacements.
+The series also marked the final regular appearances of Johnny Yong Bosch, Catherine Sutherland, and Steve Cardenas, as well as the last appearance of Nakia Burrise.